Separate Speakers#

 Output

-The script prints recognized words with assigned speaker numbers from a live audio stream.
-Speaker number 0 means the speaker has not been assigned yet to that recognized word.
+The script prints recognized tokens with assigned speaker numbers from a live audio stream.
+Speaker number 0 means the speaker has not been assigned yet to that token.